rusben/dawm6-game-configuration-angularjs/README.md

-dawm6-factory-service-provider-angularjs
+dawm6-game-configuration-angularjs
-DAWM6 Factory, Service & Provider AngularJS is a schoolar project to introduce AngularJS framework.
+DAWM6 Game Configuration AngularJS is a schoolar project to introduce AngularJS framework.

-It includes some Factory, Service & Provider examples of use.
+It includes some Factory & Provider examples of use.

 # Demo
 https://rusben.github.io/dawm6-game-configuration-angularjs/